Saturday, February 4, 2023

 Welcome Back Booklovers!
 This is a topic I wrote about on here 2 Black History Months ago when I was reflecting on how my own reading tastes had expanded and changed.
 In that post I spoke about books that made me change my mind after I spent so long avoiding books with any hints of even mentioning slavery.
 So I will link that previous post here.

-If you stick solely to the traditionally published books that get attention you'd all Black people live their lives just waiting to be subjected to racial injustice.
+If you stick solely to the traditionally published books that get attention you would think all Black people live their lives just waiting to be subjected to racial injustice.
 That to be Black is to carry the weight of ancestral trauma from childhood.
 That's a heavy message to put on Black people in general but especially children.
 There's more to being Black than experiencing racism from white people.
 But I've read books where it felt like the author was using whiteness as a measurement for Black identity.
 And then you have people using the phrase important books only on those types of books.
 As if books can only be important if they show Black people suffering.

 I'm a fantasy reader.
 Many authors draw inspiration for the world around them.
 So it's not uncommon to pick up a fantasy with a world that is as misogynist and racist as our own.
 But when I read those I ask myself do I care about the character outside of what they're going through?
 Do they have a personality?
 Do they have goals, hopes, dreams?
 Were there moments of levity throughout?